 - Local and international field trips, as well as study abroad opportunities with our partners at Bologna (Italy), Tarragona (Spain) and Hobart and William Smith (USA)

-A degree in Classical Studies and Creative Writing involves a wide range of assessment methods.
+A degree in Classical Civilisation and Creative Writing involves a wide range of assessment methods.
 In addition to traditional gobbet work, essays and exams, you will be assessed through bibliographic exercises, presentations – oral and Powerpoint based, at both individual and group level – creation of abstracts, reflective reports, in-house conference papers, article reviews, take-home exams, group wikis, creation of project plans and, of course, the dissertation.
 This variety of assessment helps develop skills in presenting material in a clear, professional and lucid manner, whether orally or in writing.

 This breadth of assessment type creates variety in the student experience, allowing you to explore the subject in different ways, and also embeds within the programme the specific employability skills desired, indeed required, by employers today.